-Key to colours: Success measure Achieved Partially achieved or modified Not achieved Description of action Action taken already and status at November 2017 Responsibility Success Measure Progress comment 1 Improve representativeness of SAT by setting tenure for membership SAT formed in Nov 2012 and new members recruited as old members have left (eg to replace staff going on maternity leave) Chair of SAT Balanced and active group Membership of SAT reviewed through the year Tenure of SAT membership agreed as a maximum tenure of 4 years See SILVER ACTION PLAN 1 2 Expansion of Athena SWAN to PST staff - Initial data collection process - Focus Group - Staff Survey To date, our Athena SWAN analysis and initiatives have been focused on academic and research staff.
+Key to colours: Success measure Achieved Partially achieved or modified Not achieved Description of action Action taken already and status at November 2017 Responsibility Success Measure Progress comment 1 Improve representativeness of SAT by setting tenure for membership SAT formed in Nov 2012 and new members recruited as old members have left (eg to replace staff going on maternity leave) Chair of SAT Balanced and active group Membership of SAT reviewed through the year Tenure of SAT membership agreed as a maximum tenure of 4 years See SILVER ACTION PLAN 1 PST staff - Initial data collection process and research staff.
 We would like to ensure that all BSMS staff receive these benefits.
-We will start with reviewing routinely collected data and holding focus group to help understand the broad issues before planning our all staff survey The breadth of SAT membership will increase as it takes on a broader diversity remit (including professional services and technical staff and other diversity strands) Project Officer SAT Medical School Manager Staff Survey Working Group Summer 2016 (for data collection and focus groups) H PST focus group was held in March 2016.
+We will start with reviewing routinely collected data and holding focus group to help understand the broad issues before planning our all staff survey н PST focus group was held in March 2016.
 PST working group has been formed and met three times so far and additional members of PST staff are on the Inclusivity Team PST staff included in staff survey 2016 and 2017 ON-GOING ESTABLISHED PROCESS.
-NOT TRACKED IN SILVER ACTION PLAN 3 Improve representativeness of SAT by including students , , Chair of SAT Greater undergraduate awareness and involvement in Inclusivity Team 2 UG and 1 PGR student recruited in 2015 UG students have graduated Creation of new UG working group see SILVER ACTION PLAN 2 4 Maintain SAT meeting frequency SAT meetings take place every 6 weeks.
+NOT TRACKED IN SILVER ACTION PLAN 3 Improve representativeness of SAT by including students No UG student members at present.
+Creation of Student working group run by Arianne Shahvisi Chair of SAT Greater undergraduate awareness and involvement in Inclusivity Team 2 UG and 1 PGR student recruited in 2015 UG students have graduated Creation of new UG working group see SILVER ACTION PLAN 2 SAT meetings take place every 6 weeks.
 Day and time of meeting is rotated to avoid clashes and absence of part-time staff.
 Materials and agenda are circulated in advance so those who cannot attend can participate by email.
 Dean SAT meetings continue with at least 60% engagement 6-weekly SAT meeting schedule maintained SAT has met a further 14 times since our Bronze submission Target attendance achieved ON-GOING ESTABLISHED PROCESS.
 NOT TRACKED IN SILVER ACTION PLAN